 - Transactions with related parties where the annual amount exceeds 3,000,000 AR $ (40,291 € approx.) jointly or 300,000 AR $ (4,029 € approx.) per individual transaction.

 Form F.2668 must be submitted by the sixth month following the end of the tax year.
-However, due to the current situation caused by the COVID19, this deadline has been increased for the current fiscal years based on the following schedule, equally applicable to the deadlines of the Local File and the Master File.
+However, due to the current situation caused by the COVID19, this deadline has been increased (and delayed by R.G.
+4733/2020) for the current fiscal years based on the following schedule, equally applicable to the deadlines of the Local File and the Master File.

 - Fiscal closure from June 2019 to November 2019: to be submitted in August 2020